 When is the best time to go to the Roopkund Trek?

 Roopkund is a trek that changes beauty before and after the monsoon.
-If you like snow and a bit difficult hikes May and June are the best times and if you want to see skeletal and slightly easy hikes September, October is the best time.
+If you like snow and a bit of difficult hikes May and June are the best times and if you want to see skeletal and slightly easy hikes September, October is the best time.

 How difficult is the Roopkund trek?